WillSturgeon/radpat_overtones/README.md

-# Rapid Mineos
+# radpat_overtones

+Program to calculate Rayleigh wave radiation patterns for the fundamental mode and overtones.
-Uses [MINEOS](https://github.com/geodynamics/mineos) to calculate eigenfunctions but returns them in a buffer without writing files.
+It calls [MINEOS](https://github.com/geodynamics/mineos) to calculate eigenfunctions but returns them in a buffer without writing files.
+Contains a matlab script to plot an example radiation pattern.

 ## Installation